 If the student feels the Division Chair has not reached an appropriate resolution of the matter, the student can appeal to the Vice Chancellor for Academic Affairs within five working days.
 The student's written submission to the Division Chair will form the basis of the student's appeal.
 A copy of the student's appeal will be made available to the instructor in question, and that instructor will then submit a written statement pertaining to the appeal.
 After receiving the instructor's written statement, the Vice Chancellor for Academic Affairs will notify the Faculty Affairs Committee of the student's appeal.
-The Chair of the Faculty Affairs Committee will appoint an appeals committee.
+The Chair of the Faculty Affairs Committee.
 The committee will consist of two students and three faculty members.
-If it is impossible for three Faculty Affairs Committee members to convene at the same time, then the Chair of the Faculty Affairs Committee will meet within 10 working days following receipt of the appeal.
+If it is impossible for three Faculty Affairs Committee members to convene at the same time, then the Chair of the Faculty Affairs Committee may appoint faculty members outside the Faculty Affairs Committee to serve on the appeals committee.
+The committee will meet within 10 working days following receipt of the appeal.